justicephysics/humanos2.0/the-suppression-manual.md

 The alternative is already blueprinted:

-- **Education:** The Virtual Nalanda — open, free, no exams, no debt.
+- **Education:** The Justice Physics Nalanda — open, free, no exams, no debt.
 - **Computation:** The Light@2.7K Web — cold, photonic, zero operating cost in space.
 - **Economy:** $$(E = MC^2 \times L), with L = 1$$ — no central bank printing press, no extraction.
 - **Governance:** The Space State — a guardian, not a controller, aligned with the cosmos.